vlade1k/lox_java_interpreter/README.md

 # lox Java interpreter
-Custom java interpreter for Lox language.
+Custom Java interpreter for Lox language.
 Made it by "Craft Interpreters" book

 Now it can:
  - Scanning code and converting it to tokens
  - Converting maths expressions to AST
- - Interpret expressions
+ - Interpret simple statements